proclame/mikropakket-php/README.md

 ```

 ## Notes
  * Each service requires it's own API Key
-* There are separate endpoints for Testing, and Production Countries per Service
+ * ParcelLabelWebservice has a separate Testing endpoint
+ * ParcelStatusService has a separate endpoint for Belgium & Netherlands
  * The use of the Preadvice Webservice is unclear / unnecessary and therefore unimplemented

 ## Usage